mghiozzi/node-telegram-login/README.md

 if(!MySiteLogin.checkLoginData(data)) console.log('Data is NOT from telegram :(')
 ```

-You can use it like an express middleware like this:
+You can use it like an express.js middleware like this:

 ```javascript
 const TOKEN = '<BOT_TOKEN>'